 So, as we’ve now established, green cheek conures have an amazing potential lifespan.
 But how do you ensure your bird has the chance to actually live for 30 years?

 First off, it’s important to keep in mind that for some birds it’s just not meant to be.
-Just like humans they can have genetic defects that can unfortunately mean they will never make it past a few years.
+Just like humans, they can have genetic defect.
+Soe of these can unfortunately mean they will never make it past a few years.
 They can fall ill to all sorts of diseases.
 Some are preventable with quarantine and proper care, but sometimes there’s just nothing you can do.

 There’s obviously no reason to beat yourself up over your green cheek conure passing away from hereditary issues and other incurable conditions.
 Beyond that, though, there is a lot you can do to prevent your bird from succumbing prematurely due to illness or accidents.

-One of the most important factors in keeping any domestic bird healthy (and unfortunately also the part where the most mistakes occur) is diet.
-A balanced, suitable diet is so important for your green cheek conure but sadly, many sources don’t provide accurate info on what these birds are actually supposed to eat.
+One of the most important factors in keeping any domestic bird healthy is diet.
+This is, however, unfortunately also the part where the most mistakes occur.
+A balanced, suitable diet is very important for your green cheek conure but sadly, many sources don’t provide accurate info on what these birds are actually supposed to eat.

 Wild green cheek conures will spend much of the day foraging for any tasty morsels they can find.
 Unlike cockatiels, for example, they’re not ground foragers; they prefer to stick to what can be found in the treetops.
 That includes fruits and seeds as well as any veggies they come across.
 Even insects aren’t safe from a green cheek conures hungry beak, although the birds won’t actively go out looking for them.